bdlm/errors/README.md

 ## Quick start

 See the [documentation](https://godoc.org/github.com/bdlm/errors#pkg-examples) for more examples.
+All exported methods work with any error type as well as `nil` values.

 ```
 go get github.com/bdlm/errors